 Colleges have often been associated with the prevalent use of drugs and alcohol, and where the substance abuse can be a serious problem.
 Young people will experience the freedom and independence of making decisions on their own for the first time as they live on campus many miles from home and unfortunately there can be danger in some of those decisions.

-Experts on substance abuse have proposed that counselors, parents, and guardians should consider how culture influences drug use and the impact addiction treatment has on college students.
-Oftentimes, experts find that the way college culture is laid out leaves college students more vulnerable to drug abuse.
+Counselors, parents, and guardians should consider how culture influences drug use has college students.
+College drinking culture may leave students more vulnerable to drug abuse.

 College culture tends to influence drug abuse in the following ways:

 - Exploration: Young adults are curious about exploring new aspects of their lives.
 Without proper guidance, students are more likely to fall into alcoholism and drug use.